mafjuuu/power-of-simple-security/README.md

 Because they reused passwords, once I got into their Twitter, I could often get into their Instashot and dating profiles too.
 This gave me access to their private conversations and secrets, which I could then use for "in-character" manipulation.

 3. My guessing patterns
-couse the server had no limit on wrong password attempts, I could sit there and try as many times as I wanted.
+cause the server had no limit on wrong password attempts, I could sit there and try as many times as I wanted.
 I used a few simple tricks:

 Using the username as the password.